amacneil/spree-refinery-authentication/README.md

     bundle
     rails g spree:install

-Note that the Spree installer will automatically copy a migration from this gem.
+**Note:** The Spree installer will automatically copy and run a migration from this gem.
 If you want to copy the migration manually, you can use the following command:

     rake railties:install:migrations FROM=spree_refinery_authentication